dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/set_position.rst

 .. figure:: /images/modeling_geometry-nodes_geometry_set-position_node.png
    :align: right

-   Set Position Node
+   Set Position node.

-The *Set Position* node controls the location of each point, the same way as controlling the *position* attribute.
+The *Set Position* node controls the location of each point, the same way as controlling the ``position`` attribute.
 If the input geometry contains instances, this node will affect the location of the origin of each instance.

 The input node for this data is the :doc:`/modeling/geometry_nodes/input/position`.